+Pre-requisite: EDU 101 Foundations of

+Education; and

-Pre-requisite: EDU 101 Foundations of Education; and EDU 104 Language Arts for Young Children Co-requisite: ENG 93 or ESL 91 or higher
+EDU 104 Language Arts for Young Children

-The student will plan and organize social studies activities in early childhood programs.
+Co-requisites: ENG 93 or higher; or ESL 86 or higher The student will plan and organize social studies activities in early childhood programs.
 The student will demonstrate familiarity with the resources and methods used in developing social studies concepts through the preparation of materials and activities.